StochasticTree/documentation/docs/r-documentation-markdown/ForestSamples.md

 ### Method `sum_leaves_squared()`

-Sum of squared (raw) leaf values in a given ensemble in a `ForestContainer` object
+Sum of squared (raw) leaf values in a given ensemble in a `ForestSamples` object

 #### Usage